Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Supplementary experimental results

 \section{Supplementary experimental results}

-In this section, we present supplementary experimental results, including the histogram plots of the learned O-SVM score, visualizations of convolution kernels for all methods under label noise, additional experimental results for case (iv), and the summary of classification accuracy.
+In this section, we present supplementary experimental results, including the histogram plots of the learned O-SVM score, more ablation study results on the validation data split error, visualizations of convolution kernels for all methods under label noise, additional experimental results for case (iv), and the summary of classification accuracy.